My Taalkastin Boatman

 It was easier for me to obtain an audience with a God than it was it for me to find the Sage of the Iron Grove.
 The first impression I got regarding the Sage was not of him, but his boatman: Lyle.
 Lyle was a Taalkatsin, a race of reptile men with small dead yellow eyes and wide long jaws that could pop my head like an over ripe plum.
 Of course the Taalkatsin's name wasn't truly Lyle, but the Taalkatsin phonemes are unpronounceable.
 However, if you ask for Lyle in the floating villages around the Iron Grove they will direct you to the Taalkatsin boatman.

-The trip to Lyle’s was no garden stroll either.
-It was only with much coaxing bribing and a strong suspension of personal pride that I was able to convince an ancient and androgynous local to guide me to Lyle’s home .
-Lyle’s home is located in the Iron Grove, which is so named because of the steel strong Cyprus trees and Black Bamboo shoots.
+The hardest part of finding the Sage is find Lyle.
+It was only with much coaxing bribing, and a strong suspension of personal pride that I was able to convince an ancient and androgynous local character to guide me to Lyle's home.
+Lyle's home is located in the Iron Grove, which is so named because of the steel strong Cyprus trees and Black Bamboo shoots.
 During the winter months these two species of plant incorporate the black volcanic sand into the lattices of their wood and pulp.
 In the cases of the Cyprus trees they gain ring after ring of hardened black bark.
 The Black Bamboo, which is not truly Bamboo and is only black in the winter, hardens into sharp obsidian-like husks.
 Even a slight glance against one of these natural razors can swamp a boat or part your flesh to the bone.

 Sitting on the wooden deck of that house tending to a net was a grey and green skinned Taalkatsin.
 Some how in our focus on the Black Bamboo we had passed his house.
 I called out awkwardly as we turned our little craft around and started back towards Lyle.
 It took a moment for him to respond to our presence.